-Most of the “Top 10 Places to Live” in America have one or more highly-effective, faith-based secondary schools in their communities, and the addition of UCHS to the Catawba Valley area has added to the rich offerings of our successful public schools.
+Most of the “Top 10 Places to Live” in America have one or more highly-effective, faith-based secondary schools in their communities, and the addition of UCHS to the Catawba Valley area adds to the rich offerings of our successful public schools.
 In the Lutheran tradition, University Christian offers meaningful alternatives to traditional secular education by its emphasis on academics, a faith-based environment, and a wide range of activities and experiences to meet the needs of individual students.

 Since its founding in 2009, University Christian High School has continued to thrive.
 Enrollment has increased each year, and the student retention rate is extremely high.
 The school’s mission and vision are providing a competitive alternative to public education.